LNTUORG/Index/README.md

 The domain `lntu.org` is our root domain, if you are an in-school organization, you can contact us for an unique second-class domain for free.

-For example, the education admin system app is a project for LNTU, we use the name `online.lntu.org` for this project's website, what's more, `online.lntu.org` is just a show website, we use `api.online.lntu.org` for C/S communication, we use `open.online.lntu.org` for introduce document. you can use it for anyway but do not break the law.
+For example, the education admin system app is a project for LNTU, we use the name `online.lntu.org` for this project's website, what's more, `online.lntu.org` is just a show website, we use `api.online.lntu.org` for C/S communication, we use `open.online.lntu.org` for develop document. you can use it for anyway but do not break the law.

 ## How to use the domain